Career-Engaged Departments Program

 Small departments are absolutely encouraged to apply to the program.
 We will consider a proportional number of faculty relative to department size.

-One goal of the Engaged Department course is to work on the courses that will reach the greatest numbers of students—commonly taught, lower division courses as well as those required of the major.
-Faculty must nominate a minimum of three courses, including one lower-division General Education (GE) course and at least one required course in the major.
+One goal of the program is to work on the courses that will reach the greatest numbers of students—commonly taught, lower division courses as well as those required of the major.
+Faculty must nominate two to four courses, including one lower-division General Education (GE) course.
 Although the work in the program is focused on specific courses, the broader goal of the initiative is to facilitate conversations that may result in more broader changes that can help students understand how their coursework prepares them for their future.

 Participation in the Career-Engaged Departments Program requires a department team of a minimum of five (maximum of ten) faculty members.
 If individual faculty members apply to the program, then the program team will follow-up with the Department Chair.